eyereasoner/rdfpackages/README.md

 }
 ```

-## Backward rules described in RDF
+## backward rules described in RDF
 e.g.
 ```
 # is the age of a person above some duration?